Master degree in Law. This course is part of the Advanced Master Law & Finance.

 Students are required to deliver a 10-minute presentation on an assigned topic which is part of the relevant subject discussed during the course.
 The oral presentation cannot be retaken.

 The final exam will cover all the material delivered during the lectures and the seminars.
-It will be a written or a take-home exam.
+It will be a take-home exam.

-Further information about the oral presentation and the final exam will be communicated to students through Brightspace at the start of the course.
+Further information about the oral presentation and the take-home exam will be communicated to students through Brightspace at the start of the course.

 Course reader and additional literature is distributed through Brightspace.

-M. Haentjens & P. de Gioia-Carabellese, European Banking and Financial Law, 2nd edn, London: Routledge 2020.
+Haentjens & De Gioia-Carabellese, European Banking and Financial Law, London: Routledge 2014 (or its new edition, if available).

 As well as articles and papers specifically assigned per week as set out in the course reader.